diptarup794/Product-Recommendation-System/README.md

 Run the script using python your_script_name.py.
 The Streamlit app will open in your web browser (usually at http://localhost:8501).
 Enter a product name in the search bar and click "Search" to see recommendations.
-Future Improvements

-Incorporate user purchase history or browsing behavior for more personalized recommendations.
-Add image display functionality for the recommended products.
-Integrate a filtering system based on product category or other attributes.
-Implement a more sophisticated ranking algorithm for recommendations.